 “All of society needs to be prepared for conflict, not just the military.
 We haven’t been using words such as total defence or high alert for 25-30 years or more.
-So, the knowledge among citizens is very low,” said Christina Andersson, of the Swedish civil contingencies agency.
+So, the knowledge among citizens is very low,” added Christina Andersson, of the Swedish civil contingencies agency, regarding the booklet.

 Sweden is at a crossroads.
-Faced with a resurgent Russia, the Nordic nation is rethinking is defence and strategic approach.
-All the centre-right parties have agreed to pursue NATO membership.
-But the Social Democrats disagree.
-They argued for closer ties with NATO, but not membership.
+Faced with a resurgent Russia, the Nordic nation is rethinking its defence and strategic approach.
+Sweden is contemplating NATO membership, with all of Sweden’s centre-right parties agreeing to pursue membership.
+(The Social Democrats disagree — they argue for closer ties with NATO, but not membership.)

 “What was unthinkable five years ago is no longer unthinkable, even if it’s still unlikely.
 This has very different policy implications,” said Martin Kragh, head of the Russia programme at the Swedish Institute of International Affairs.

 But some politicians, mainly from the centre-left, think otherwise.
-They don’t seem to believe that an attack from Russia is probable, even if it’s a cyber attack and not a conventional one.
+They don’t seem to believe that an attack from Russia, even if it’s a cyber attack and not a conventional one, is probable.

 Following the end of the Cold War, Sweden cut military spending and focused its economic resources toward upgrading its public and social programs.

 The 2014 Russian invasion and annexation of Crimea changed everything.
 Since then, the Swedish defence forces have received a generous boost in their budget.
-Conscription was re-established, troops deployed to Gotland, a strategically located island in the Baltic Sea, and NATO forces joined in the biggest military exercise since 1995.
+Conscription was re-established, troops deployed to Gotland, a strategically located island in the Baltic Sea and as mentioned above, Sweden joined NATO forces in the biggest military exercise since 1995.
 The Swedish government is also considering purchasing Patriot missile batteries to boost its anti-air capabilities.

 A recent report by the Defence Commission, a cross-party body that influences government policies, highlighted that in the face of Russian aggression “an armed attack on Sweden cannot be excluded.”

 “We have a statutory obligation under international law to assist a member country.
-That same obligation does not extend to Sweden [but] we are prepared to cooperate if a conflict were to break out,” said NATO secretary-general Jens Stoltenberg
+That same obligation does not extend to Sweden [but] we are prepared to cooperate if a conflict were to break out,” NATO secretary-general Jens Stoltenberg had said.

-Russian diplomats have implied that Sweden joining NATO would hurt their bilateral relationship.
+Russian diplomats have implied that if Sweden were to join NATO would hurt their bilateral relationship.